-Information for further education and sixth-form colleges when directly enrolling 14- to 16-year-olds for academic year 2017 to 2018.
+Information for further education and sixth-form colleges when directly enrolling 14 to 16 year olds for academic year 2020 to 2021.

-General further education colleges and sixth-form colleges (colleges) are able to enrol and receive funding from the Education and Skills Funding Agency (ESFA) for students aged 14- to 16-years-old.
-These students complete full-time study programmes that include high-quality vocational qualifications alongside general qualifications, including English and mathematics, within the Key Stage 4 curriculum.
+Further education colleges and sixth-form colleges (colleges) are able to enrol and receive funding from the Education and Skills Funding Agency (ESFA) for students aged 14 to 16 years old.
+These students complete full-time study programmes that include technical qualifications alongside general qualifications, including English and mathematics, within the Key Stage 4 curriculum.

 This guide explains college and student eligibility criteria, the statutory duties and other requirements colleges must follow, funding arrangements, intervention and performance measures, and data collection and publication requirements.

 - school leaders and governing bodies

 Existing arrangements for admitting 14 to 16 year olds by arrangement with schools, local authorities or parents/carers will continue and are not affected by this guidance.
 The funding arrangements for electively home-educated children are summarised in this guide.
 You can find more information in our Funding Regulations guidance in the sub-section ‘Students under 16’

 Timeline for delivery: 2020 to 2021 academic year

 |Publication of 14 to 16 in colleges guide for 2020 to 2021 academic year||5 May 2020|